 Clean the area with a warm, wet towel.
 Use a towel with a flat texture.
 Anything with terrycloth may be too intense for the sensitive area.
 Dry the area completely.

 3) Apply witch hazel.

-After the skin has dried, apply a little witch hazel extract or toner, which is also used to ease diaper rash.
+After the skin has dried, apply a little witch hazel extract or toner, which is also used to ease nappy rash.
 Witch hazel has anti-inflammatory properties, soothes the skin, and helps it heal more quickly.